Char Siu (Chinese BBQ Pork). Delicious, charred, sweet, and savory barbeque pork with a Chinese five spice flavor.

 - Aluminum foil

-- Rimmed Baking Sheet, Deep Baking Pan or a Roasting Pan
+- Baking or Roast Pan

-Slice your pork into two long equal sized pieces.
+Slice pork into two long equal sized pieces.
 When you cut, try to cut in a way that both parts will equally contain enough fat marbling through it.

 Pour the marinade into a sealable container or Ziplock bag and place pork into the marinade.
 Ensure enough marinade coats the top of the pork if using a container.
 Refrigerate overnight or for at least 6 hours.

-Line your baking pan with aluminum foil and fill it ¼ of the way with water.
-Place a wire rack over top and make sure there is enough space between the rack and the water, so the pork doesn’t touch the water as it roasts.
+Preheat oven to 400 degrees F and line your baking pan with aluminum foil with a small wire rack in the center and fill it ¼ of the way with water.
+Ensure there is enough space between the rack and the water, so the pork doesn’t touch the water as it roasts.

 Place pork on the wired rack giving enough space between each other.
 Bake for 10 minutes.

-Meanwhile, mix together basting sauce.
+Meanwhile, mix together basting sauce in a small bowl.

 Remove the pork from the oven and baste ensuring all of the pork is covered in the glaze.
 Bake for 10 minutes.

 Then remove the pork from the oven and baste again.
 Bake for 10 minutes.
 Repeat one more time.
-(You should baste a total of 3 times and bake 4 times at 10 minute intervals).
+You should baste a total of 3 times and bake 4 times at 10 minute intervals.

 Broil it for 5 minutes by raising the temperature to 500 degrees F until the edges become charred.
 Make sure the internal temperature of the pork reaches 145 degrees F.